by Nora Roberts

 The suspense throughout kept me interested and turning pages wanting to know what would happen next.

 WITH CAUTION: I recommend this book with the expectation the writing and story are superb while the realistic and intense scenes are plenty.
-The splendor and beauty of Montana Sky was a visit I will remember with awe.
+The splendor and beauty of the scenery and ranch in Montana Sky was a visit I will remember fondly.

 John McCain – Bravest of warriors, elegant statesman, loving family man.